sen-uni-kn/specrepair/README.md

 For more information on SpecRepair and SpecAttack, see [SPIN 2022](https://doi.org/10.1007/978-3-031-15077-7_5) or [arXiv](https://arxiv.org/abs/2106.01917).

+## Downloading
+Pulling the Git LFS files (`git lfs pull`) from this repository currently fails with an error concerning git LFS bandwidth.
+This means that some large networks stored in LFS will not be available.
+To work around this, you can either download the data from [Zenodo](https://doi.org/10.5281/zenodo.7938547) or fork the repository and clone your fork (this will use your own git LFS bandwidth).

 ## Prerequisites
 This project is tested on Ubuntu 2022.04 LTS.